 The game is as promised, a fairly classic arcade-style skateboarding game where you try to get high scores with your sick ollies and grinds and collect objects to unlock levels.

 “So many memories; the levels, the music, all with the pretty new visuals.
 Lots of fun for multiplayer too.
 Have lost many hours to this.”
-Nick Hack, Head of Marketing
+Nick H, Head of Marketing